SamiYoshi/vue-amount-format-input/README.md

 app.use(AmountFormatInputInstall)
 ```

-## Options this input support and its defaults values:
+## Options this input supports and it's default values:

-Options allow you to customize the input will format your amount as you type.
+Options allow you to customize how the input will format the amount as you type.

 | Option | Description | Default Value |
 | :----------------: | :-----------:  | :-----------:  |